ViViDboarder/docker-restic-cron/Readme.md

 Mount all volumes from your existing container with `--volumes-from` and then back up by providing the paths to those volumes.
 If there are more than one volumes, you'll want to use the above tip for mulitple backup sources

 ### To Do
- - [ ] Some easy way to trigger restoration
+ - [x] Some easy way to trigger restoration (can now exec /restore.sh)
  - [ ] Automatic restoration if there is no source data